Battle of the Afsluitdijk: Battle

 Earlier in May 1940, two infantry sections—70 men in all—were sent to the end of the dike to prevent German landings beyond the vision of both fortresses.
 The Germans soon found out about these units, and seven Luftwaffe fighters strafed Dutch positions.
 One soldier and two civilians were killed, in addition to ten wounded civilians.
 The Dutch were forced to retreat to Kornwerderzand.

 German forces did not attempt to take Fort Kornwerderzand until 12 May.
 During the evening, three soldiers were sent to check whether the fort had been abandoned.
-They were suddenly met by machine-gun fire which caused two fatalities, allowing the third to escape.
+They were suddenly met by machine-gun fire which caused two fatalities, though the third managed to escape.
 The Germans nevertheless decided to take the fortress and planned to call in Luftwaffe strikes, before firing an extended howitzer barrage, after which 500 soldiers would commence the assault.

-Unbeknownst to the Germans, three privately funded Swiss made Oerlikon 20 mm anti-aircraft cannons and four heavy anti-aircraft machine guns had arrived overnight at Kornwerderzand.
+Unbeknownst to the Germans, three privately funded Swiss-made Oerlikon 20 mm cannon anti-aircraft cannons and four heavy anti-aircraft machine guns had arrived overnight at Kornwerderzand.
 The next day, pilots who had previously flown unchallenged were fired upon.
 The Germans sent 62 planes to bomb the fort, dropping five waves of bombs.
 Four planes were shot down and crashed into the sea.
 The bombardment was followed by an hour of intense howitzer fire which had little effect on the heavily protected Dutch fortifications.

-As soon as it stopped, German shock troops advanced down the narrow dike on bicycles.
+As soon as the artillery barrage stopped, German shock troops advanced down the narrow dike on bicycles.
 The Dutch commander, Christiaan Boers, waited until they were within 800 m before he ordered machine-gun fire, making it difficult for the Germans to withdraw.
 Most soldiers tried to hide, while a few managed to advance.
 The Germans were under constant fire for nearly an hour and a half.
 Once Boers ordered firing to stop the remaining Germans withdrew – the assault had failed.
 During the night Boers ordered the dike to be lit by flares and searchlights to prevent a surprise attack on their position.

 On the early morning of 14 May, the Germans once again fired their artillery at the fortress, but during the night Rear-Admiral Jolles had ordered the gunboat HNLMS Johan Maurits van Nassau, which returned fire with her three heavy 150 mm guns from her position in the Wadden Sea; approximately 18 km from the German positions.
 Attack coordinates were phoned in from the fortress to the Navy Command in Den Helder, then sent by wireless radio to the gunboat.
 This barrage silenced the German guns in less than an hour and shocked General Kurt Feldt, who was unaware of the presence of any Dutch artillery in the area, let alone such a heavy caliber.